IBM/vpc-img-inst/README.md

 # Image Installer For IBM-VPC

-vpc-img-inst is a lightweight script for quick-and-dirty generation of custom VSI images by installing features (software bundles) on base images.
+`vpc-img-inst` is a lightweight script for quick-and-dirty generation of custom VSI images by installing features (software bundles) on base images.
+For an overview and a quick start consider reading our [blog](https://medium.com/@erezh/how-to-get-ibm-vpc-images-with-cuda-and-other-features-easily-6786127ab4e5).

 ## Setup